kube-HPC/kube-HPC.github.io/site/learn/Triggers.md

 sublinks: Cron, Pipelines
 ---

-Hkube can run your stored pipelines based on triggers.
+HKube can run your stored pipelines based on triggers.
 There are two types of triggers: **Cron** trigger and **Pipelines** trigger.

 ### Cron

-Hkube can schedule your stored pipelines based on cron pattern.
+HKube can schedule your stored pipelines based on cron pattern.
 see this [cron](https://crontab.guru/) editor in order to construct your cron.

 If you want to run your pipeline periodically using cron, you just need to add cron triggers to your stored pipeline.
 For example: lets create a pipeline that will run in the 20th and 40th seconds, every Sunday, Monday and Tuesday.